Construction of \mu-normal sequences: Definitions and statement of results

 \section{Definitions and statement of results}

-All the above constructions have in common, that they are aiming for normal numbers or equivalently numbers that are generic for the maximum measure.
-In the present paper, however, we are interested in a different aspect.
-In particular, we modify the Champernowne construction such that we get arbitrary close to any given shift invariant measure.
-This is motivated by recent constructions by Altomare and Mance \cite{altomare_mance2011:cantor_series_constructions} and Mance \cite{mance2011:construction_normal_numbers, mance2012:cantor_series_constructions}.
-In their constructions they need that a certain block of digits occurs much more often than the others.
-By this imbalance they could contstruct numbers whose Cantor series expansion is block-normal but not distribution-normal.

-Our common basis is a symbolic dynamical system that fulfills the specification property.
-In our definitions we mainly follow the articles of Bertrand-Mathis and Volkmann \cite{bertrand-mathis1988:points_generiques_de, bertrand-mathis_volkmann1989:epsilon_k_normal}.
+Our basis is a symbolic dynamical system that fulfills the specification property, which we will define in the sequel.
+In our definitions we mainly follow the articles of Bertrand-Mathis and Volkmann \cite{bertrand-mathis1988:points_generiques_de, bertrand-mathis_volkmann1989:epsilon_k_normal} as well as the book of Lind and Marcus \cite{lind_marcus1995:introduction_to_symbolic}.
 Let $A$ be a fixed (possibly infinite) alphabet.
 We denote by $A^+$ the semigroup generated by $A$ under catenation.
 Let $\varepsilon$ denote the empty word and $A^*=A^+\cup\{\varepsilon\}$.
 The length of a word $\omega=a_1a_2\ldots a_k$ with $a_i\in A$ for $1\leq i\leq k$ is denoted by $\lvert\omega\rvert=k$ and we write $A^k$ for the set of words of length $k$ (over $A$).
+Furthermore let $A^\N$ be the set of infinite words (over $A$).